hightower8083/PoGit/README.md

 Utility to generate the [PIConGPU](https://github.com/ComputationalRadiationPhysics/picongpu) input files using a Pythonic API, simillar as used in the python-based codes (e.g.  [WARP](https://bitbucket.org/berkeleylab/warp), [FBPIC](https://github.com/fbpic/fbpic), [CHIMERA](https://github.com/hightower8083/chimera)/[CHIMERA.CL](https://github.com/hightower8083/chimeraCL)).

 This is an early development and its purpose is to search a robust strategy for PIConGPU templating.
-In future may merge [PICMI](https://github.com/picmi-standard/picmi) project.
+In future may merge with [PICMI](https://github.com/picmi-standard/picmi) project.

 Currently the following basic functionality is covered:
-- grid-solver class defines and adjusts the simulation domain, solver scheme and parameters, handles the simulation run and diagnostics.
+- grid-solver class defines and adjusts the simulation domain, solver scheme and parameters, handles the simulation run
 - mupltiple definitions and creation of species of basic (`electron`, `proton`) and generic (`ion`) sorts
 - support for native PIConGPU and current-driven antenna laser implementations
 - generic interface for plugins (in particular hdf5 openPMD)
-- utility to run simulation series
+- tools for convenient run of simulation series

 ## Dependencies